Skip to main content

 Let’s increase the vertex_size:

 Resolve the cropping by increasing the figsize.
-Specify a single number or a [width, height] list.
+Specify a single number or a (width, height) tuple.

 Increasing the figsize works well in a notebook environment.
 However, in a SageCell, a large figsize introduces scrolling.
 Setting graph_border=True is an alternate way to resolve the cropping while maintaining the size of the graph.

-There are various ways to set vertex_colors, including hexadecimal, RGB, and color name.
-Hexadecimal and RGB offer greater flexibility for color names that Sage does not recognize.
-The color is the dictionary key, and the vertex is the value.
+There are various ways to specify vertex_colors, including hexadecimal, RGB, and color name.
+Hexadecimal and RGB offer greater flexibility because Sage does not have a name for every color.
+The color is the dictionary key, and the vertex is the dictionary value.

-The following example uses (R,G,B) set the color.
-Color the vertex r red by setting the first element in the (R,G,B) tuple at full intensity with a value of 1.
-Next ensure vertex r contains no green or blue light by setting the remaining tuple elements to 0.
+The following example specifies the color with RGB values.
+The values can range anywhere from 0 to 1.
+Color the vertex r red by setting the first element in the RGB tuple to full intensity with a value of 1.
+Next, ensure vertex r contains no green or blue light by setting the remaining tuple elements to 0.
+Notice vertex g is darker because the green RGB value is .65 instead of 1.

-Let’s set the edge_colors with (R,G,B) values.
-The edge from vertex r to vertex g is yellow because the (R,G,B) tuple sets red and green light at full intensity with no blue light.
+Let’s specify the edge_colors with RGB values.
+The edge from vertex r to vertex g is yellow because the RGB tuple sets red and green light to full intensity with no blue light.
+For darker shades, use values less than 1.

-This alternate method identifies the color by name instead:
+This alternate method specifies the color by name instead:

-Consider accessibility when setting colors on a graph.
+Consider accessibility when choosing colors on a graph.
 For example, the red and green on the above graph look indistinguishable to people with color blindness.
-Blue and Red are usually a safe bet for contrasting two colors.
+Blue and red are usually a safe bet for contrasting two colors.

-Let’s examine the following graph.
+Let’s define and examine the following graph.
 Evaluate this cell multiple times and notice the vertex positions are not consistent.

 Sage’s planar algorithm sets the vertex positions.
-Alternatively, we can set the positions in a dictionary.
-Let’s set the position of the G node in the center.
+Alternatively, we can specify the positions in a dictionary.
+Let’s position the G node in the center.

 The following graph modeling the intervals in the C major scale is challenging to read.
 Let’s think about how we can improve the presentation.

-In this case, the graph is incompatible with a planar layout.
+In this case, the graph is not planar.
 The circular layout organizes the vertices for improved readability.

 Increasing the figsize improves the definition of the arrows.
 For an even better view of the Graph, right-click the image and view it in a new tab.